English Verbs Definition and Types with Examples

 Annoy, apply, appoint, attack, base, belt.

-Irregular verbs: Those verbs which do not follow any defined pattern of forming past and past participle are called irregular verbs.
+Irregular Verbs Definition: Those verbs that do not follow any defined pattern of forming past and past participles are called irregular verbs.
 Many of the irregular verbs are entirely different in all three forms.
 So, we have to learn each one individually.

 The following verbs are irregular.